defagos/CoconutKit/README.markdown

 #### Writing code

 Use the `CoconutKit-dev` project to easily write and test your code.
 When you are done with the `CoconutKit-dev` project, update the `CoconutKit` and `CoconutKit-demo` projects to mirror the changes you made to the source tree.
-New resources must be added to the `CoconutKit-resources` project.
+New resources must be added to the `CoconutKit-resources` target of the `CoconutKit` project.

 Any new public header file must be added to the `CoconutKit-(dev|test).pch` file, as well as to the `publicHeaders.txt` file located in the `CoconutKit-dev` directory.
 Source files with linker issues (source files containing categories only, or meant to be used in Interface Builder) must also be added to the `bootstrap.txt` file.
 Please refer to the `make-fmwk.sh` documentation for more information.